pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 * `fitzcli.py`: is a duplicate of the PyMuPDF batch / CLI module.
 So it offers all functions and commands described [here](https://pymupdf.readthedocs.io/en/latest/module.html), **_plus_** the new command `"gettext"`, which offers text extraction from arbitrary MuPDF documents.
 Most importantly, you can now etract text in a **_layout-preserving_** manner.
 The next section describes this in detail.

+* `multi_column.py`: A script and importable function to identify column-compatible text boxes on document pages.
+It automatically detects and enlarges bboxes that fit in the same column.
+A page may contain headers, footers, and also intermediate headers.
+The number of columns on a page need not be fixed and also may 1 (no columns).
+It handles text boxes separately if contained in areas with colored backgrounds.

 # Layout-preserving Text Extraction

 Via its subcommand `"gettext"`, script `fitzcli.py` offers text extraction in different formats.
 Of special interest surely is **_layout preservation_**, which produces text as close to the original physical layout as possible, surrounding areas where there are images, or reproducing text in tables and multi-column text.